+At 8.5 pounds, you can take the planer just about anywhere.
+Even if it doesn’t go beyond your house, it’s easy to set up in any position.
 Fortunately, the aluminum shoe provides the strength and stability you need without weighing the planer down.
 And there is a convenient knob to make depth-adjustment a breeze.

 7. CRAFTSMAN CMEW320 Benchtop Planer

-We were impressed by the 8,000 RPM head which allows you to make up to 16,000 cuts per minute.
-And the two-knife steel cutter-head provides a smooth planing experience while helping your equipment last that much longer.
+What if you’d prefer a more “midrange” option?
+In that case, the CRAFTSMAN CMEW320 Benchtop Planer is a very solid pick.
+We were impressed by the 8,000 RPM head, which allows you to make up to 16,000 cuts per minute.
+And the two-knife steel head provides a smooth planing experience while helping your equipment last much longer.

 8. POWERTEC Amp 2-Blade Benchtop Wood Planer

 You’re also going to experience snipe issues more often than not.
-In other words, this cheaper model will nonetheless cost you a lot in terms of time wasted fixing various issues.
+In other words, this cheaper model will cost you a lot in terms of time wasted fixing various issues.

 RELATED: we also have an article where we go over the best electric hand planers